Sylvia Grace Borda

 Sylvia Grace Borda is a Canadian artist-urban geographer, working in photography, video, and emergent technologies.
 Borda has worked as a curator, lecturer, and multimedia framework architect, specializing in content arrangement (GUI) and production.
-Born and raised in Vancouver, Borda is currently based in Vancouver, Helsinki, and Scotland.
+Born and raised in Vancouver, Borda is based in Nanaimo, Canada and Scotland.
 Her work has been exhibited locally, nationally, and internationally.

 Artistic practice

 Borda studied anthropology and fine art as an undergraduate at the University of British Columbia (1991–1996) and then a MFA in digital media at the same institution.
 She studied and graduated with a BFA in photography and video at the Emily Carr University of Art and Design (1993–95).

 Borda achieved early recognition for her photographic practice.
 Her first exhibition was a national, juried photography exhibition entitled Photoperspectives '88, which ran during November 1988 at the Presentation House Gallery in West Vancouver.
 Elizabeth Godley praised Borda's work as "[leavening] an otherwise deadly serious exhibit with her cheerful view from Grandma's Window."

 More recently, Borda has produced works as a part of Frontiers in Retreat that captures "intimate insights into Finland's agricultural resources and peoples".
 This is in line with her interests in "re-addressing public views about specific socio-cultural landscapes and how cultural symbols may be co-opted to form new media platforms", an interest which has generated an array of stereo-works and multi-dimensional tableaux produced in Google Streetview.
 The innovative Farm Tableaux won her the 2016 Lumen Prize, and was a product of the "first explorative artworks in Google Street View in partnership with Google Business StreetView photographer, John M Lynch".
 She has since gone onto pioneer further works in Google Street View creating tableaux featuring kissing couples in Nelson, BC, amateur athletes in 'What are you doing, Richmond?'
-(2019) to collaborating and producing the first interactive park system for the City of Dundee taken from the perspective of a small park mammal in "Internet of Nature' (2021) For presentation at the UN COP26 Climate Conference, she collaborated with youth and partners to create the world’s first earth community climate observation land artworks that are now supported by Earth Science and Remote Sensing (ESRS) group, ARES Division at Johnson Space Center NASA and the International Space Station for global community agro-forestry learning and well-being.
+(2019) to collaborating and producing the first interactive park system for the City of Dundee taken from the perspective of a small park mammal in "Internet of Nature' (2021) For presentation at the UN COP26 Climate Conference, she collaborated with youth and partners to create the world’s first earth community climate observation land artworks that are now supported by Earth Science and Remote Sensing (ESRS) group, ARES Division at Johnson Space Center NASA, and the International Space Station for global community agro-forestry learning and well-being.
 This project led to a special collaboration and invitation for an agro-forestry artwork to be planted at the National Botanic Gardens in Ethiopia using indigenous flora.